newaetech/cw310-bergen-board/docs/README.md

 ### Heatsink

-The board is designed to work with XXXX TODO.
+The board is designed to work with `960-29-18-D-AB-0` to which a 9mil thick piece of thermal pad is added to reduce risk of damage on the chip.
 For this heatsink, fan part number `MR3010H05B1-RSR` can be mounted on it using M3 bolts.
 You can even choose to mount both fans at once, for example from the topside:

 ![dual fans](Images/cw310-dualfan.jpeg "All that's missing is RBG leds to make those case modders jealous."){width=75%}